GalaxyLittlepaws/LSL-Scripts-by-Galaxy-Littlepaws/Easter Egg Hunt/ReadMe.md

 ## How it works

-The system works by having a 'master' script that is attached to the game object that you want to be the 'Egg Hunt' object.
-This script is the 'API' script.
-It will keep track of all the eggs that are in the game, and will keep track of who has found them.
+The 'Main' script is put inside the game objects that you want to be the eggs.
+It will give out the prozes, and optionally send a message to the 'API' script when it is found.

-The 'Egg' script is attached to the game objects that you want to be the eggs.
-It will keep track of who has found it, and will send a message to the 'API' script when it is found.
+The 'API' script is put inside the game object that you want to be the 'Egg Hunt' object.
+It will receive messages from the 'Main' script, and will send messages to the external API and/or HUD object.

+The player will need to optionally put on the HUD/basket etc. and then wander around to touch the eggs to find them.
+The player will need to have nothing between them and the egg, and be within a certain range for it to be touchable and visible.

 ## How to edit